xinyun91/Leetcode/removeDuplicatesfromSortedArray/README.md

-    Note that the array have been sorted， log the length of array, while find duplicated one, length decrease, while reach the diffrent element,
+    Note that the array have been sorted， log the length of array, while find duplicated one, length decrease, while find element to be unduplicated,
-    move the diffrent towards beginning of the array to overide the duplicate one
+    ovewrite the duplicate one

  #Pseudocode: